fetchai/agents-aea/docs/generic-skills.md

 ##Discussion

 The scope of the specific demo is to demonstrate how to create an easy configurable AEA.
-The seller AEA will read data from `skill.yaml` file and will deliver to the buyer upon payment.
-To keep the demo simple we avoided the usage of a database or the usage of a hardware sensor since this would increase the complexity.
+The seller AEA will sell the service specified in the `skill.yaml` file and deliver it upon payment by the buyer.
+Adding a database or hardware sensor for loading the data is out of the scope of this demo.
 As a result, the AEA can provide data that are listed in the `skill.yaml` file.
 This demo does not utilize a smart contract.
 We interact with a ledger only to complete a transaction.

-Moreover, this example provides a way to write your code to collect data if you want.
+Moreover, this example provides a way to customise the skill code and connect a database or sensor.
-You can modify the `has_sensor` variable in `skill.yaml` file of the generic_seller skill to True.
-Then you have to implement the method `collect_data(self)` inside the strategy.py file.
+You can modify the `has_data_source` variable in `skill.yaml` file of the generic_seller skill to True.
+Then you have to implement the method `collect_from_data_source(self)` inside the strategy.py file.
 ### Launch an OEF node
 In a separate terminal, launch a local OEF node (for search and discovery).
 ``` bash